jneug/typst-finite/src/cmd.typ

     }
   },
   /// A function #lambda("array", ret:"content")
   ///   to generate transition labels from input values.
-The functions will be
+The function will be
   ///   called with the array of inputs and should return the final label for
   ///   the transition.
 This is only necessary, if no label is specified.
   ///   #example[```